The causal effect of environment on halo mass and concentration: Derivation of the splicing technique

 In this Appendix, we present an outline of the technique by which a given initial density field can be `spliced' into another while remaining consistent with a $\Lambda$CDM power spectrum.

 We assume the initial conditions to be in the linear regime so that we can write any density field as

 where $\delta(\vec{x})$ is a Gaussian random field.
 The problem of generating initial conditions in the case of numerical simulations involves a list of $N$ discretised cells located at position $\vec{x}_i$.
 In order to draw ICs, we need to draw $N$ values from a multivariate normal distribution with $N$ dimensions with mean value $\vec{\mu}$ and covariance $\mat{\Cov}$.
 For $\Lambda$CDM initial conditions, $\vec{\mu}=0$, while the effect of $\mat{\Cov}$ on any vector can be computed by performing a discrete Fourier transform, multiplying by the power spectrum, and transforming back to real space.
 The effect of $\mat{\Cov}^{-1}$ is obtained through a similar sequence, dividing by the power spectrum instead of multiplying.
+Note that the splicing method is not limited to the density field and can be applied to any Gaussian random field, such as the gravitational potential field.

 Extending the description of \cref{sec:qualitative-presentation-splicing}, let us write the discretised independent random fields as $\vec{a}$ and $\vec{b}$ respectively.
 We also introduce a mask matrix $\mat{M}$ which zeros pixels lying outside the selected region $\Gamma$, while leaving those inside the region untouched.
 We will also use the shorthand $\overline{\mat{M}} \equiv \mathbb{I} - \mat{M}$; functionally, $\overline{\mat{M}}$ zeros all pixels inside the mask, while retaining the value of those outside.